NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi.md

 ```
 _Default cron file for sync with NetBox._

-Once you have the container running all available playbooks can be run from within the the container. i.e. `docker run -ti <container name> ansible-playbook nofusscomputing.netbox.glpi --extra-vars "@/root/vars.yaml" --tags setup`
+Once you have the container running all available playbooks can be run from within the the container. i.e. `docker run -ti <container name> ansible-playbook nofusscomputing.netbox.glpi --tags setup`

 #### Updating the container